 - Gateway Homes

-As organizations that provide community housing options for people with disabilities, we know the importance of establishing and maintaining positive relationships with neighbors.
+As organizations that provide community housing options in Fairfax County, Virginia, for people with various disabilities, we realize the importance of establishing and maintaining positive relationships with neighbors.
 When we rent or purchase homes in neighborhoods, we seek an opportunity for our residents to become a part of the community, as would any other new renter or homeowner.
 Becoming a member of a community is a social compact.
 Our neighbors hold us (our staff and our residents) accountable to certain standards of behavior, just as we expect the same from our neighbors.

 We, the cosigners of this "Good Neighbor Agreement," affirm our shared commitment and responsibility to uphold community values and standards in all of our residences in Fairfax County and the cities of Fairfax and Falls Church.